nitsujinn/taniti-island/README.md

 ## Image Credits
 Images used in this project are provided by Pixabay.
 All photos are free for commercial use, with no attribution required, unless otherwise noted.

-## Responsive Design
-The website is designed to be responsive and should display properly on various devices and screen sizes.

-## Browser Compatibility
-The website is tested and should work on modern browsers including Chrome, Firefox, Safari, and Edge.

-## Future Improvements
-- Implement a content management system for easier updates
-- Add a booking system for accommodations and activities
-- Integrate a weather API for real-time weather information
-- Create a blog section for island news and events

-## Contact
-For any queries or support, please contact the Taniti Island Tourism Board at info@tanitiisland.com.